MrFlynn/air-alert/README.md

 If you wish to change certain settings or get a better understanding of what they do, head down to the [Configuration](#configuration) section of this document for more information.
-If you are serving this application publically, I recommend enabling SSL.
+If you are serving this application publicly, I recommend enabling SSL.
 See the [SSL](#web.ssl) section for more information.

 ### Running the Application